 Time To Rest

-Yes, you’re getting some mandatory rest time to allow your muscles to recover for 24 hours and prepare for some extra pounds next week.
+Yes, you’re getting some mandatory rest time to allow your muscles to recover for 24 hours and prepare for some extra pounds next week, which is essential.

 “Look, it’s not that hard.
 All you need to do is lift weights six days a week, stop drinking alcohol, don’t eat anything after 7 pm, don’t eat any carbs or sugar at all, in fact just don’t eat anything you like, get the personal trainer from Magic Mike, sleep nine hours a night, run three miles a day, and have a studio pay for the whole thing over a six to seven month span.”